Heads up, Preppie

 We had a football coach in high school who used to say, “Luck is what happens when preparation meets opportunity.”
 That certainly could apply to today’s job search.

-More than once (or even twice) we’ve stressed the importance of preparing for a job interview – and, odds are, that you haven’t heard that just from us.
-Despite the current virtual nature of the job interview, that hasn’t changed.
-But why not apply that same kind of preparation to everything you do in your job search?
+More than once (or even twice) we’ve stressed the importance of preparing for a job interview.
+That hasn’t changed.
+But why not apply that same kind of preparation to everything you do in your job search.

-Rather than banging out a resume, search for resume tips and templates that may, with possibly only a few modifications, make your bland resume into one that stands out and gets remembered.
+Rather than banging out a resume, search for resume tips and templates that may, with possibly only a few modifications, make your bland resume into one that gets noticed.
 The same holds true for cover letters.
 The same holds true for your LinkedIn profile.
 Do a little bit of research to see what people who are successful through LinkedIn are doing.

 It’s all part of the preparation.